Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 A study performed half a year after the release of Uniswap V3, the first DEX to introduce the CLMM, found that less than half of the LPs using the CLMM were making a profit compared to holding tokens.

-Providing a CLMM with liquidity can require a lot of active management if you want to keep your concentrated position tightly around the current price.
-This means you’ll have to close your position and set up a new range when prices move towards the boundaries of your current range, or you’ll experience IL and earn zero fees.
+Providing a CLMM with liquidity can require a lot of active management if users want to keep their concentrated position tightly around the current price.
+This means users will have to close their position and set up a new range when prices move towards the boundaries of their current range, or they’ll experience IL and earn zero fees.

 This can be incredibly expensive on Ethereum Virtual Machine chains (EVM) that face problems with scalability issues and high fees during high traffic periods.
-On Solana, this isn’t an issue, since executing transactions on Solana costs less than a penny; however, you will still end up with 100% of the less valuable token LPed if prices wander outside of your range.
+On Solana, this isn’t an issue, since executing transactions on the network costs less than a penny; however, users will still end up with 100% of the less valuable token LPed if prices wander outside of their range.

-Keeping your liquidity within a tightly concentrated range requires active participation in maintaining your position.
 Liquidity provided at a 1%-5% range has historically earned more fees than liquidity provided at more passive ranges.
+However, keeping liquidity within a tightly concentrated range requires active participation in maintaining that position.

-One interesting feature of providing liquidity on a CLMM is that you can open multiple positions for the same token pair.
-Since you are not “throwing your tokens into the same big bag,” you can set positions at multiple ranges as a strategy to optimize your returns.
+One interesting feature of providing liquidity on a CLMM is that users can open multiple positions for the same token pair.
+Since liquidity providers are not “throwing their tokens into the same big bag,” they can set positions at multiple ranges as an optimization strategy for providing liquidity.